awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.CompareMySQL57.md

 # Aurora MySQL version 2 compatible with MySQL 5\.7<a name="AuroraMySQL.CompareMySQL57"></a>

-This topic describes the differences between Aurora MySQL version 2 and MySQL 5\.7 Community Edition, and between Aurora MySQL version 2 and version 1\.
+This topic describes the differences between Aurora MySQL version 2 and MySQL 5\.7 Community Edition\.

 ## Features not supported in Aurora MySQL version 2<a name="AuroraMySQL.CompareV2Community"></a>